The only organization dedicated solely to helping state boards advance equity and excellence in public education.

 • Demonstrated interest in public education and state education policymaking.

 • Proficiency with Microsoft Office.
-Experience with various web, social, and other communications tools such as WordPress and Drupal; Hootsuite; Mailchimp; Canva; and Meltwater or Cision media tools.
-Knowledge of Adobe Illustrator and InDesign is a plus, as is video production and design experience or photo research/editing experience.
+Experience with Cvent and other event/conference management platforms, as well as web, social, and communications tools such as WordPress and Drupal; Hootsuite; Mailchimp; Canva; and media monitoring tools including Meltwater, Cision, or Agility.
+Knowledge of Adobe Illustrator and InDesign is a plus, as is video editing/production, design experience, or photo research/editing experience.

 • Knowledge of the Chicago Manual of Style or AP Style is a plus.

-Please send a cover letter, resume, writing sample, and the contact information for three references to employment@nasbe.org with subject line “NASBE Communications Internship.”
-Please apply by September 1, 2023, for fall semester placement.
+Please send a cover letter, resume, writing sample, and a design or multimedia sample (e.g., social media graphics, video clip, or other communications product), along with the contact information for three references to communications@nasbe.org with subject line “NASBE Communications Internship.”
+Please apply by March 13, 2026.

 NASBE is an equal opportunity employer and does not discriminate on the basis of race, color, religion or belief, sex, national origin, political affiliation, sexual orientation, marital status, parental status, disability, genetic information, age, military status, or any other status protected by applicable laws.